Cynthiaevansusa/FlashcardHero/README.md

 static let QuizletSecretKey = "YOURQUIZLETSECRETKEYHERE" }

-appropriately fill in the QuizletClientID and QuizletSecretKey with your ID and Key.
+Appropriately fill in the QuizletClientID and QuizletSecretKey with your ID and Key.
 If you are a Udacity reviewer, the keys were posted when this app was submitted.

+Step 2.
+Build and run.

+## Documentation
+Check out the "Documents" directory.
+It contains some supplimental documentation, like the "database" diagram.
+This can help you see the relationships in the data model, or other things.

 ## App Usage
 Download some sets, and start on your missions!